YoQuieroAyudar/fundraising-API-Interfaces/README.md

 All donations are API based defined in api.yml.
 We are building a service to easily make donations to world charities.

 - `Swagger` is for API service definition http://editor.swagger.io/
+- `USER` stands for natural user who make donations.
+No VAT tax applies for this entity.
+- `ASSO` stands for Association.
+A solidarious entity (Charity) that receive user donations.
 - `POS` stands for Point Of Sale.
 A legal entity that promotes and support us.
 Country specific VAT tax applies to this entity.
-- `ASSO` stands for Association.
-A entity that receive donations.
-- `USER` stands for natural user who make donations.
-No VAT tax applies for this entity.

 Copy/paste   api.yml in swagger to read/update last API service definition

+## USER API endpoints
+/signin  for a new user.
+A confirmation email will be sent to validate user.

+/signin/:provider Signin a new user with Facebook.

+/signup To login.

+/recover_password  Recovers the password from an email adress.

+/change_password

+/donation  Donation form USER to ASSO.
+From 2 to 10 euros.

+/register_card  Register a USER credit card

+/recharge_account  Recharge USER account (e-Wallet).

+/wallet_balance  Shows balance from your account.

+/donations/by-year Get USER donation by year for charity fiscal deduction certificate.

+/asso/request-certificate  Request a charity fiscal deduction certificate for ASSO.

+## ASSO API endpoints
+/signup_twitter_asso  To synchronize a charity twitter profile: name, logo and description.

+/asso  pUT.
+Create an ASSO.

+/asso/:id   Put.
+Update ASSO information.

+/search/asso  Get.
+Search an ASSO.

+/media  Upload twitter profile ASSO logo.

+## POS API endpoints
+/pos   Put.
+Create a POS.

+/pos/:id  Get a POS.

+/register_card  Register a credit card.

+/pay_subscription  Pay POS monthly subcription.
+10 euros + VAT.

+/fees  Returns VAT (depending on the country), VAT rate.

+/pos/:id/invoices   Get invoices for POS.

+## General use endpoints
+/metrics Shows some metrics about donations.

 ## Legal Status
 - A legal non profit entity is needed to collect and redistribute donations to charities.